 Any decision we take as to whether to operate an urban, car or bus hike, or cancel or make any changes to our Hiking Program will always be in the interests of our members safety and security.

 We are currently planning to open again the following hikes on July 1, 2020.

-All urban hikes
+All urban and car hikes

-with the recommendation that the group be limited to 10 hikers.
+are limited to 10 hikers.